AdvancedModularManikin/example-module/README.md

-# example-module
+This repo demonstrates how to use the AMM Library, DDS Manager, and how to build an AMM compliant module.
-Tutorialized example module showing how to use DDS Manager in the AMM Library and building an AMM compliant module.
+See Tutorial 1 to get started.